solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

 ## Next Steps

 Congratulations!
-You've successfully deployed Gloo with Docker Compose and created your first route.
-Now let's delve deeper into the world of [Traffic Management with Gloo]({{< versioned_link_path fromRoot="/guides/traffic_management/" >}}).
+You've successfully deployed Gloo Edge with Docker Compose and created your first route.
+Now let's delve deeper into the world of [Traffic Management with Gloo Edge]({{< versioned_link_path fromRoot="/guides/traffic_management/" >}}).

-Most of the existing tutorials for Gloo use Kubernetes as the underlying resource, but they can also use a Docker Compose deployment.
+Most of the existing tutorials for Gloo Edge use Kubernetes as the underlying resource, but they can also use a Docker Compose deployment.
 It will be necessary to handcraft the proper YAML files for each configuration, so it might make more sense to check out using either Kubernetes or Consul & Vault to store configuration data.